Israel approves jailing Jewish militants without trial to resolve lethal arson

-(This August 2 story was corrected to change number of Palestinians held in detention without trial in paragraph 10 to 391 as of May not 5,442 as of June)
+(This August 2 story has been corrected in paragraph 10 to change number of Palestinians held in detention to 391 as of May)

 By Dan Williams